 Welcome

-This Website accompanies the textbook, A Concise Survey of Western Civilization: Supremacies and Diversities throughout History published by Rowman & Littlefield.
-That's a long title for a short book.
+This Website accompanies the textbook, A Concise Survey of Western Civilization: Supremacies and Diversities Throughout History, 4th Edition, published by Rowman & Littlefield.
+(Images of the covers of earlier editions may be found here).

 This site offers numerous resources to anyone who wants to learn more about the past, whether using the Concise Western Civ book or not.
 Material may be used for non-profit, educational purposes.